opencog/atomspace/Design-Notes-C.md

   a rewrite to the selected items.

-The `FilterLink` mostly accepts most of the same kinds of functions that `ExecutationOutput` does; except it does not (currently) handle the `GroundedSchemaNode`s.
-As I write this, I cannot thiink of any technical reason why these two could not be merged into one common Link.
+The `FilterLink` mostly accepts most of the same kinds of functions that `ExecutionOutput` does; except it does not (currently) handle the `GroundedSchemaNode`s.
+As I write this, I cannot think of any technical reason why these two could not be merged into one common Link.

 * The `CollectionOfLink` is very recent; it was born of the idea that